Backstock Overview

 3. Click Create Bin

-Newly created bins will be labled with the status of Packing
+New bins will automatically be assigned the status of Packing.

 Option 2: Add an Existing Bin Baseline